Global Winner for QMC Young Reporter

-Last year, in a QM Calling article, we detailed the tremendous environmental reporting from Senali Vasanthathilake (Year 7).
+Last year, we detailed the tremendous environmental reporting from Senali Vasanthathilake (Year 7).
 Her exposé on the unsustainability of cat food packaging was awarded 1st prize in New Zealand’s Young Reporters for the Environment competition.

 Asked why she decided to investigate cat food packaging, Senali said that she misinterpreted a joke from her teacher, Mr Vohan.